jcbecleo/ZLearn/README.md

 - **Creating a Flashcard:** Tap the '+' button on the main screen and fill in the question and answer fields.
 - **Editing a Flashcard:** Press and hold a flashcard from the list to edit or delete it.
 - **Starting a Quiz:** Select a category and tap 'Start Quiz' to begin a randomized quiz session.

+## Using Xata
+ZLearn utilizes Xata's serverless database for storing and syncing flashcards across devices.
+Xata provides a robust and scalable backend, ensuring that your data is always available and secure.